 I first met multiflora rose when one of my desired rosebushes was about to die.
 The new canes coming up at first delighted me, as I thought they were above the graft area and my desired rose was showing signs of renewed life.
 Wrong, I was.
 I soon realized that the canes’ shape and thorns were different and the leaf structure was too.

 In almost no time at all, more shoots were coming up within inches of the main rosebush.
 I dug out the old rosebush and as much root system as possible.
 Yet, more multiflora rose canes kept coming.
-I finally resorted to spraying all the new shoots with an herbicide called Round Up.
-I was concerned about spray drift onto other roses nearby and went to painting a mixture of water and Round Up onto the new shoots directly.
+I finally resorted to spraying all the new shoots with an herbicide.
+I was concerned about spray drift onto other roses nearby and “painted” it onto the new shoots directly.
 It took three growing seasons of such treatments to finally eradicate this tenacious plant.
 Multiflora rose took me to school on learning about hardy rootstocks and had me more prepared to deal with such situations when I had a run in with the Dr. Huey rose rootstock a few years later.

 Multiflora Rose Removal